 Mucci's Italian, St. Paul

-This St. Paul newcomer has already established itself as one of the coziest joints in town.
+Tucked away in a quiet, residential neighborhood of St. Paul, Mucci's intimate dining room and menu of old-school comfort foods help make it one of the coziest joints in town.
 Its emphasis on classic, red sauce Italian food made with top-quality ingredients results in a place that's simple, timeless and welcoming.
 Mucci's combination of don't-worry-about-it atmosphere and serious eats lets you have your tiramisu and eat it, too.
 (Incidentally, the house-made tiramisu may be the best in the state.)

 Domacin Wine Bar, Stillwater